leogallego/awesome-vps-price-breakdown/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md) and a content [License](LICENSE.md).
 By participating in this project you agree to abide by the terms of the code of conduct and by contributing to the licence.

+## TL;DR on how to contribute:

+1. you can fork the repository,
+2. create a new branch in your repo to submit changes (important, don't submit your PR from master).
+3. make your changes with the in-browser editor,
+4. and submit a pull request with a brief description so I can merge them back.
+5. you might get a request for modifications

+Please avoid adding new columns or modifying the tiers.
+This should be a simple table for tier price comparison.
+If you add a provider, remember to add it to the list above with a link to the pricing page.

 ## Adding something to this awesome list

 If you have something awesome to contribute to the awesome list, this is how you do it.